Sally Bowles: Inspiration

 "A few minutes later, Sally herself arrived.
 'Am I terribly late, Fritz darling?'....
 Sally laughed.
 She was dressed in black silk, with a small cape over her shoulders and a little cap like a page-boy's stuck jauntily on one side of her head....
 I noticed that her finger-nails were painted emerald green, a colour unfortunately chosen, for it called attention to her hands, which were much stained by cigarette smoking and as dirty as a little girl's.
 She was dark....
 Her face was long and thin, powdered dead white.
 She had very large brown eyes which should have been darker, to match her hair and the pencil she used for her eyebrows."

 Isherwood described Ross' singing talent as mediocre: "She had a surprisingly deep, husky voice.
 She sang badly, (Note: Peter Parker notes that Ross "claimed that Isherwood 'grossly underrated' her singing abilities, but her family agreed that this was one aspect of Sally Bowles that Isherwood got absolutely right".) without any expression, her hands hanging down at her sides—yet her performance was, in its own way, effective because of her startling appearance and her air of not caring a curse of what people thought of her."
 Likewise, acquaintance Stephen Spender recalled that Ross' singing ability was underwhelming and forgettable: "In my mind's eye, I can see her now in some dingy bar standing on a platform and singing so inaudibly that I could not hear her from the back of the room where I was discreetly seated."

 In the 1937 novella, Sally is a British flapper who is the wayward daughter of a Lancashire mill-owner and an heiress.
 She is a "self-indulgent upper-middle-class British tourist who could escape Berlin whenever she chose."
-By day, she is an aspiring film actress hoping to work for the UFA GmbH, the German film production company.
+By day, she is an aspiring film actress hoping to work for UFA, the German film production company.
 By night, she is a chanteuse at an underground club called The Lady Windermere located near the Tauentzienstraße.
-She aspires to be a serious actress or, as an alternative, to ensnare a wealthy man to keep her as his mistress.
+She aspires to be a famous actress or, as an alternative, to ensnare a wealthy man to keep her as his mistress.
 Unsuccessful at both, Sally departs Berlin on the eve of Adolf Hitler's ascension as Chancellor of Germany and is last heard from in the form of a postcard sent from Rome, Italy, with no return address.